ClarkMcGrew/edep-sim/README.md

 primary particle, or ultimate parent, associated with the energy deposit.

 The generated hit segment contains fields with the following information.
+It has the deprecated public fields, and accessor that should be used instead of the field:

   * Contrib: A vector of track identifiers which contributed to this hit segment.
 There is almost always only one contributor, but for certain run settings there may be several particles associated with one segment (this is a very unusual situation).
+This has type TG4HitSegment::Contributors and is equivalent to a vector of integers.

-  * PrimaryId: The track identifier for the primary particle creating this hit.
+  * PrimaryId [GetPrimaryId()]: The track identifier for the primary particle creating this hit.

-  * EnergyDeposit: The total energy deposited over the length of this track.
+  * EnergyDeposit [GetEnergyDeposit()]: The total energy deposited over the length of this track.
 The energy should be assumed to have been uniformly deposited along the segment (*not* at the beginning or the end).
 This is the total dEdX of the track between the start and stop position of the segment.

-  * SecondaryDeposit: The "secondary" energy deposited over the length of the segment.
+  * SecondaryDeposit [GetSecondaryDeposit()]: The "secondary" energy deposited over the length of the segment.
 This is generally used to help simulate the energy emitted as scintillation light vs the total dE/dX of the track.
 In other words, when the secondary deposit simulation is turned on, This is the energy deposited as optical photons.
 The remaining energy is usually deposited as ionization.
 For example, in liquid argon, the mean number of quanta crated will be N~q~ = (EnergyDeposit/W~Ar~), where W~Ar~ is the work function for argon (typically 19.5 eV).
 The number of optical photons is N~ph~ = N~q~ * SecondaryDeposit/EnergyDeposit, and the number of ionization electrons is N~e~ = N~q~ - N~ph~.
 For liquid argon the Doke-Birks model as implemented by NEST used.

-  * TrackLength: The total track length between the start and stop points (as estimated by GEANT4)
+  * TrackLength [GetTrackLength()]: The total track length between the start and stop points (as estimated by GEANT4)

-  * Start, Stop: The starting and stopping points of the segment (TLorentzVector).
+  * Start, Stop [GetStart(), GetStop()]: The starting and stopping points of the segment (TLorentzVector).

 ##### Controlling the step size.